dongxia/inf2303/evaluation.markdown

 ### Memos — 15%

-For all classes other than the first and the last, the students will prepare “memos” on the readings assigned for that class.
+For all classes other than the first and the last, each student will prepare one memo on the readings assigned for one of the two classes each week.
+  (The students will sign up the reading assingment in the irst class.)
 Each memo should be no longer than 1 page and should be formatted in accordance with this template:
   [memo_template.pdf](handouts/memo_template.pdf),